 Most of the cycle paths in Scotland are wide and pothole-free so you can cycle for miles in relative comfort, and coupled with the fact you’ll be keeping healthy and travelling for no cost (unless you’ve hired your bike) a cycle holiday is definitely one that should be considered if you don’t want to take the car.

-Although it’s easy to use the cycle network there are a few tips I’ll give you before exploring the best routes and you’ll definitely need to take note of them if you’re an international visitor that’s not used to Scotland’s roads.
+Although it’s easy to use the cycle network there are a few tips I’ll give you before exploring the best routes.
+You’ll definitely need to take note of them if you’re an international visitor that isn’t used to Scotland’s roads.

 - Each cycle route is numbered and you can work out which route to take by following the Sustrans OS websites and keeping an eye open for the roadside signage.
 These signs are blue with an arrow pointing in the direction of the route along with an icon of a bike and/or a person walking (indicating the route is suitable for bikes and/or walkers).
 The signs also have a red box with a white number which relates to the number of the cycle route.